Last Updated on

 7. Garden Of Life

 The unflavored raw organic protein powder from Garden of Life only has 110 calories per serving, making it popular for those who are aiming to lose weight.
 With a single scoop, you get 22 g of vegan protein with only 2.5 g of fat and 2 g of carbs.

 It's a combination of brown rice and pea protein, with 13 raw organic sprouts, including quinoa, buckwheat, pumpkin seed protein, chia seeds and lentil, among its many other ingredients.
 This extensive protein blend makes this protein powder a healthy source of vegan protein.
 It provides vitamins A, D, E, and K as well.

-Because of its dense nutritional value, it may be suitable as a healthy meal replacement.
+Because of its dense nutritional value, this plant protein source may be suitable as a healthy meal replacement.

 It has a variety of classic flavors like chocolate, vanilla, and vanilla chai.